cajr11/fusion-cryptoapp-reactjs/README.md

 ## Usage

-**NOTE** - To use the transfer feature and access wallet details, MetaMask browser extension should be installed.
+**NOTE** - To use the transfer feature and access wallet details, the MetaMask browser extension should be installed.

 ### Basic

-Users can navigate through the Homepage and Tokens to view token rankings and general data.
-For expanded details of a specific token, users can click on a token on the token list which will load the token details page that shows historical chart data, price info, volume, 24h change, links and a summary of the token's project details.
+Users can navigate through the Homepage and Tokens page to view token rankings and general data.
+For expanded details of a specific token, users can click on a token in the token list which will load the token details page that shows historical chart data, price info, volume, 24h change, links and a summary of the token's project details.
 The search functionality can also be used to render data about tokens not in the top 100 coins.

-## Transfer
+### Transfer

 Here users can carry out transactions on the blockchain by authenticating themselves using their MetaMask wallets.
 Transactions can be carried out on the Ethereum or Binance Smart Chain (Mainnet/Testnet).
 To carry out transactions on the testnet you can fund your wallet through faucets.
 There are several faucets that can be used, but below one for each chain will be linked.